animo/awesome-self-sovereign-identity/readme.md

 - [DIF Credential Manifest](https://identity.foundation/credential-manifest) - Common data format for describing the inputs a subject must provide for credential issuance.
 - [DIF DIDComm Messaging](https://identity.foundation/didcomm-messaging/spec) - A secure, private communication methodology built atop the decentralized design of DIDs.
 - [DIF Well Known DID Configuration](https://identity.foundation/specs/did-configuration/) - A DID Configuration resource provides proof of a bi-directional relationship between the controller of an Internet domain and a DID.
-- [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.bitbucket.io/connect/openid-4-verifiable-credential-issuance-1_0.html) - A specification that allows for the issuance of verifiable credentials using OpenID.
+- [OpenID for Verifiable Credential Issuance (OID4VCI)](https://openid.net/specs/openid-4-verifiable-credential-issuance-1_0.html) - A specification that allows for the issuance of verifiable credentials using OpenID.
-- [OpenID for Verifiable Presentations (OID4VP)](https://openid.bitbucket.io/connect/openid-4-verifiable-presentations-1_0.html) - A specification that allows for presenting verifiable presentations using OpenID.
+- [OpenID for Verifiable Presentations (OID4VP)](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) - A specification that allows for presenting verifiable presentations using OpenID.
-- [Self-Issued OpenID Provider v2 (SIOPv2)](https://openid.bitbucket.io/connect/openid-connect-self-issued-v2-1_0.html) - A specification that allows the end-user to control a OpenID Provider.
+- [Self-Issued OpenID Provider v2 (SIOPv2)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) - A specification that allows the end-user to control a OpenID Provider.
 This specification is commonly used in combination with OpenID for Verifiable Presentations.
 - [OpenID for Verifiable Presentations over BLE](https://openid.bitbucket.io/connect/openid-4-verifiable-presentations-over-ble-1_0.html) - A specification that allows for exchanging OpenID Verifiable Presentations over BLE.
-- [Hyperledger Aries RFCs](https://github.com/hyperledger/aries-rfcs/blob/master/index.md) - Specifications of Aries protocols and standards.
+- [Hyperledger Aries RFCs](https://github.com/decentralized-identity/aries-rfcs/blob/main/index.md) - Specifications of Aries protocols and standards.
 - [Hyperledger Indy Improvement Proposals](https://github.com/hyperledger/indy-hipe/blob/master/index.md) - Specifications of Indy protocols and standards.
 - [Key Event Receipt Infrastructure (KERI) collected resources](https://keri.one/keri-resources/) - Collected list of resources on Key Event Receipt Infrastructure.

 ## 🎧 Podcasts

 - [The SSI Orbit Podcast](https://plinkhq.com/i/1552622325?to=page) - A podcast presented by Northern Block about self-sovereign identity, decentralized technologies and web3.
 - [The Rubric](https://plinkhq.com/i/1568335990/e/?to=page) - A podcast aimed at helping you understand the technologies behind decentralized identity such as decentralized identifiers (DIDs), DID documents and DID methods.
-- [The Future of Identity](https://trinsic.id/podcast) - The Future of Identity podcast talks to the people building the IDtech products of tomorrow.
+- [The Future of Identity](https://trinsic.id/podcast) - Podcast that talks to the people building the IDtech products of tomorrow.
 In every episode, you'll gain invaluable insights as founders and product builders share how they have successfully gone-to-market with an identity product.

 ## 📆 Events